Panwar0/YT-No-Distraction-and-ads/README.md

-# YouTube No Ads - No distraction
+# Distraction-Free YouTube for Studying – No Ads, Clean UI, Dark Mode

 A clean and distraction-free YouTube interface designed for students and deep focus.
 No ads, no recommendations, just pure focus.